HassanMunene/Javascript_Work/HardJSInterviewQuestions.md

     User interaction events (click, scroll, keypress)

-    How would you implement a debounce or throttle function?
+## How would you implement a debounce or throttle function?

-    Explain how WeakMap and WeakSet work.
+##  Explain how WeakMap and WeakSet work.
 How are they different from Map and Set?
+In JavaScript, there are two types of references strong and weak.
+The WeakSet and WeakMap are called weak references.
+Since these are weak references they do not prevent garbage collection if they are the only reference to the object in the memory.
+These objects are rarely used but are useful when we want memory usage to be automatically managed.

-    What is the difference between Proxy and Reflect in JavaScript?
+## What is the difference between Proxy and Reflect in JavaScript?

     How does JavaScript handle memory leaks?
 How would you debug them?